SophieH93/lizHickeyLifeDesign/README.md

 # Strategy:

-The value of this website is that
+The goal of this website is to provide users with a background to the Service offered by Liz with a user-friendly design.
+The users have the option to book a session with Liz directly, purchase a Course available and contact Liz via a contact form or through Liz's Social Media Sites.

 # Scope: